mgvander/droid-inventory-example/README.md

 Droid:

-* Variables: material (string), color (string), baseCost (decimal), totalCost (decimal)
+* Variables: material (string), color (string), totalCost (decimal)
 * Constructors: 2 parameter constructor (string, string)
 * Property: TotalCost to return the cost of the droid (Required by the interface)
 * Public Methods:
-	* ToString: return a formatted string containing the variables
+	* ToString: return a formatted string containing the properties of the droid.
-	* CalculateTotalCost: Required by the interface
+	* CalculateTotalCost: Required by the interface to calculate and store the total cost.
 * Protected Methods:
 	* Your Choice - But think about what might be able to be protected to save you work in derived classes.

 There should be two derived classes from the abstract class Droid with appropriate variables, methods and properties.
+Both of these droid types can be created by a Jawa.

 Protocol: